What not to eat when pregnant

 A word on raw fish, wild fish and sushi

 Under EU regulations, certain fishery products intended to be eaten raw in dishes (such as sushi or cold smoked) need to be frozen before use to protect consumers against parasites.
 Sushi containing farmed fish, such as farmed salmon, is very unlikely to contain parasitic worms.

 Wild fish, such as wild Atlantic salmon or sea trout caught at sea or in UK rivers, can sometimes contain parasitic worms and harmful bacteria.
-The Foods Standards Agency advise either freezing the fish before eating and/or cooking thoroughly will kill any worms and/or bacteria.
+The Food Standards Agency advises either freezing the fish before eating and/or cooking thoroughly will kill any worms and/or bacteria.

 If you do not have a peanut allergy, peanuts are safe to eat in pregnancy.

-In the past, if there was a history of allergies in the immediate family the UK Government advised against eating peanuts during pregnancy, because it was thought that they may increase the chance of the baby developing a peanut allergy.
+In the past, if there was a history of allergies in the immediate family the UK government recommended against eating peanuts during pregnancy, because it was thought that they may increase the chance of the baby developing a peanut allergy.